wavesplatform/docs.wavesplatform/docs/en/blockchain/account/account-balance.md

 One account can store different tokens in different amounts.
 For example, an account can have 50 [WAVES](/en/blockchain/token/waves) and 200 USD-N at the same time.
 The amount of the Y token on the account is called the **account balance in Y token**.
 If there is no Y token on the account, it is said that the **account balance in Y token is equal to zero**.

-## Account balance in WAVES token
+## Account balance in WAVES

-There are four types of balances in WAVES token:
+There are four types of balances in WAVES:

 * regular
 * available